Fire and rescue services

 The normal work week in Algeria is Sunday to Thursday.

-You'll need a valid yellow fever vaccination certificate to enter Algeria if you arrive from a country where yellow fever is endemic.
+You'll need a valid yellow fever vaccination certificate to enter Algeria.
+Some airlines may want to see one when you leave.

 This rule doesn't apply to children younger than 12 months.